 When someone is addicted to any substance, including Vicodin, it affects every part of their physical and mental health.
-A strong treatment program should consider all factors.
-For example, a person may require medications for psychological symptoms and to regain their physical health.
-Treatment should help them address relationship and lifestyle problems that might have arisen because of their Vicodin use.
+A strong treatment program should consider these concerns as well as any other underlying issues that may be present.
+For example, a person may require medications to treat psychological symptoms and regain their physical health.
+They may also need help addressing relationship and lifestyle problems that occurred due to Vicodin use.

 Inpatient and Outpatient Vicodin Addiction Treatment

-Outpatient Vicodin rehab treatment programs are much less structured.
-During outpatient rehab, a person can continue living their life as normal, and they don’t have to check into a facility.
-Instead, they will participate in weekly treatment sessions.
-Outpatient rehab may last for several months and range from informal drug education to intensive outpatient treatment.
+Outpatient Vicodin rehab programs are much less intensive.
+A person can continue living their life as normal during outpatient rehab, and they don’t have to check into a facility.
+Instead, they participate in regular treatment sessions each week and return home afterward.
+Outpatient rehab may last for several months, and programs can range from informal drug education to intensive outpatient treatment.

-When choosing a Vicodin addiction treatment center, it’s a very personal decision.
-It’s important the person attending treatment feels comfortable since this will improve the chances they will stay in rehab for enough time.
+When choosing an Orlando-based Vicodin addiction treatment center, it’s important to select a program that makes you feel comfortable.
+This can help improve the chances you will stay in rehab for enough time to develop the skills needed to stay sober.
 Factors to consider when comparing Vicodin addiction treatment centers include:

 - Is the clinical staff of the treatment center licensed and credentialed?